Accessibility

 October 15th is White Cane Safety Day.
 A special day for America!

-White canes (if you didn’t know) aid a person with a visual disability or blindness.
-They use the cane for independence in mobility and navigation.
+If you don’t know, white canes aid someone with a visual disability or blindness.
+People use the cane for independence in mobility and navigation.
 A white cane also makes people aware that the user has a visual impairment.
-White Cane Safety Day is a reminder that people who are visually impaired are equal to those who have sight.
-This includes having equal access to the road.
+White Cane Safety Day is a reminder that people who have a visual disability are equal to those who have sight.
+This includes having equal access to roads.

 In 1968, President Lyndon B. Johnson proclaimed October 15th of each year as White Cane Safety Day.
 In like manner, each president since Johnson has recognized blind Americans on October 15th.